joshuaebowling/node-web-scraper/book.md

 10 And he left there and went to the region of Judea and beyond the Jordan, and crowds gathered to him again.
 And again, as was his custom, he taught them.
 10 Jesús partió de aquel lugar y se fue a la región de Judea y al otro lado del Jordán.
 Otra vez se le reunieron las multitudes y, como era su costumbre, les enseñaba.
 2 And Pharisees came up and in order to test him asked, “Is it lawful for a man to divorce his wife?”
-2 En eso, unos fariseos se le acercaron y, para ponerlo a prueba, le preguntaron:
+2 En eso, unos fariseos se le acercaron y, para ponerlo a prueba, le preguntaron: ―¿Está permitido que un hombre se divorcie de su esposa?
 3 He answered them, “What did Moses command you?”
 3 ―¿Qué les mandó Moisés? —replicó Jesús.
 4 They said, “Moses allowed a man to write a certificate of divorce and to send her away.”